 Adult dogs must be heartworm free before getting on heartworm prevention, as killing off adult heartworms in large quantity can clog arteries and heart with dead worms, killing the dog in return.
 Advanced heartworm infestations will cause considerable damage to the heart and lungs - and must be treated by a veterinarian if you want to give your dog a chance to survive treatment.
 So unless your adult dog has been on heartworm prevention all of its life - or has been tested and is clear - it should be tested first.

-A Caveat - Heartworm & Flea Prevention is a Big $$$ Industry...
+Heartworm & Flea Prevention is a Big $$$ Industry...

-On the same note - and for fairness reasons - the suggestions for the Amazon products on this page - fall into the same category.
+On the same note - and for fairness reasons I want to mention that the suggestions for the Amazon or other products selections on this page - fall into the same category.
 I get a small commission percentage of the sales that originate through my website - this is coming out of the profit of the sellers sites - not in addition to your purchase price.
 The bottom line for you is the same whether you access their site through my website or through independent search.
 The difference for me?
 These small commissions help me to pay for the annual upkeep and hosting fees for this website that brings you these free information & care guides.
 It also allows me to purchase new products for product reviews, have my dogs and pups test them for durability and soundness, and allows me to spend time for research and keeping you updated on getting the products you need to keep your pups healthy for the least amount of money.

 I greatly appreciate your support!
 Thank you so very much, Sabine :o)